PE-Backed Company Finance Benchmarks

 Why PE-Backed Finance Is Different

-Value Creation Analytics: PE firms buy companies to improve them and sell at a profit.
-The finance function must provide the data to track improvement initiatives, identify underperforming areas, and support decision-making that drives EBITDA growth and multiple expansion.
+PE firms buy companies to improve them and sell at a profit.
+The finance function must provide the data to track improvement initiatives, identify underperforming areas, and support decision-making that drives EBITDA growth and multiple expansion A fractional CFO can help you navigate industry benchmarks in this area.

 Reporting Cadence Requirements